morleyxjtu/Database-system-implementation/Database implementation and optimization using B+ tree/readme.txt

    example for this optimization: SELECT key FROM medium Without B+ tree,  read 14 pages
    With B+ tree, read 5 pages

+2. SqlEngine.cc, BTreeNode.h, BTreeNode.cc, BTreeIndex.h and BTreeIndex.cc are done by myself.
+The rest files provided by the class are not shown here.